getpiggybank/code-guide/SCSS/README.md

 .__descendant.is-state {}
 ```

+##Nesting

 Descendants of components should only be nested **1 level deep** *unless* the
-nesting is a psuedo selector or native hover/active styles
+nesting is a psuedo selector, native hover/active styles, or a custom `.is-foo` class.

 ####WRONG:
 ```scss